ampproject/meta/CODE_OF_CONDUCT.md

 ### AMP Project Spaces

-For reporting issues in spaces related to a member project please use the email provided by the project for reporting.
-Projects handle CoC issues related to the spaces that they maintain.
+For reporting issues in spaces related to a member project please use the use the email `code-of-conduct@amp.dev`.
+AMP Project handles CoC issues related to the spaces that they maintain.
 Projects maintainers commit to:

 - maintain the confidentiality with regard to the reporter of an incident
 - to participate in the path for escalation as outlined in